 How Much Does YouTube Pay For 1,000 Subscribers?

-Every time we hear the words "1000 subscribers," getting monetized on YouTube is the first the we think about.
+Every time we hear the words "1000 subscribers," getting monetized on YouTube is the first thing we think about.
 We're willing to bet most creators have the same thought!

-But to earn the most money from your videos, you need to reach the highest milestones for monetization: 1,000 subscribers and either 4,000 watch hours or 10 million YouTube Shorts views.
-Then you can join the YouTube Partner Program and earn money from fan-funding and advertising revenue.
+But to earn the most money from your videos, you need to reach the highest milestones for YouTube monetization: 1,000 subscribers and either 4,000 watch hours or 10 million YouTube Shorts views.
+Then, you can join the YouTube Partner Program and earn money from fan-funding and advertising revenue.

 3 Factors Affecting Your YouTube Revenue